someonesdad1/plib/README.md

       figures by default, stopping the typical digit diarrhea with the usual float or complex calculations.
-This file is still under development -- but I use the flt() objects a lot for routine calculations because they are so convenient.
-I'd like to get them fully functional with physical units too, but this is a more challenging task.
-See them used in pgm/repl.py, a REPL (read, evaluate, print, loop) that replaces the standard python REPL and is my interactive python calculator.
-Uses f.py for floats and complex numbers and has math and cmath symbols in scope.  flt and cpx numbers are printed out in color to help identify the types.
+This file is still under development -- but I use the flt() objects a lot for routine calculations because they are so convenient for calculating things based on measurements.
+    - flt and cpx currently support physical units too (kind of, but there are testing and corner case errors), but this is a lot of extra code and I have a to-do item to remove unit support, as I don't feel it's worth the coding and testing effort.

 # Feedback